liamcottle/rustplus.js/README.md

 ### Connecting

-The library will automatically connect to the server when you instantiate a `RustPlus` object.
 You will need to provide the following details to be able to connect:

 - Server IP (or hostname)
 - Server App Port